davidwfullerton/game-of-life/README.md

 # game-of-life
-A solution to Conway's Game of Life
+WIP, delayed due to other priorities: A solution to Conway's Game of Life